OpenLI-NZ/openli/doc/ProvisionerDoc.md

                              If set to "cconly", then only CCs will be produced by OpenLI for this intercept.
                              The default setting is "all".
-* `payloadencryption`     -- Specifies if the CC and IRI contents should be encrypted and, if so, which encryption method to use.
+* `payloadencryption`     -- Specifies if the CC and IRI contents for this intercept should be encrypted and, if so, which encryption method to use.
 If set to "none", no encryption is performed.
-                             The encryption method supported right now is "aes-192-cbc".
+                             The only encryption method supported right now is "aes-192-cbc".
                              The default setting is "none".
 * `encryptionkey`         -- The encryption key to use when encrypting CC and IRI contents.
 This option is mandatory if `payloadencryption` is NOT set to "none".
-The ideal key length is 24 characters.
-Shorter keys will be padded with null bytes, longer keys will be truncated to 24 characters.

-Note that encryption configuration provided at the intercept level will override any encryption configuration that has been set at the agency level for the agency that the intercept is destined for.
+The required key length is 24 octets.
+Keys should be specified beginning with the characters '0x', followed by the hexadecimal representation of the key octets (i.e. 48 ASCII characters, 2 per octet, in the range 0-9A-F).

 ---